jafudi/flexpair-website/index.md

 The success of data-driven projects hinges on efficiently sharing work packages between coworkers and jointly delivering them to the client.

 With more and more companies transitioning into a hybrid work model, we asked ourselves the question: How can we make those frequent handovers more consistent and a truly hands-on experience?

+# Mission Statement

+To enable effective and inclusive remote work that contributes to a fair distribution of intellectual property.

 # Value Proposition